 our yoga teachers in Spain

-Lely initially trained as a yoga teacher 20 years ago with the Sivananda school in India and today continues to train with Godfrey Devereux in the Dynamic Yoga Method and with Sarah Powers Insight /Yin Yoga.
-And of course our greatest teacher, life itself.
+Lelly initially trained as a yoga teacher 20 years ago with the Sivananda school in India and has also studied Dynamic Yoga Method with Godfrey Devereux and Insight yoga and Yin yoga with with Sarah Powers.

 A regular yoga practice can dispel anxiety, doubt and depression